thomasbattram/thesis/meetings/2020-10-16/notes.md

 __NOTES:__

-Some meeting notes
+chrom state:
+- log scale y-axis
+- rows as type
+- mixture of colours and symbols for plot

+what current 450k array is targeting.
+Is that a good idea? what current epic array is targeting.
+Is that a good idea? tissue specificity strict p versus not strict p all versus others

 ## ibsc

-Could help out if you still need it
+Could help out if you still need it -- Gib to send over deets

 __NOTES:__